 T. S. Eliot’s Four Quartets is such a masterpiece.

-Artists Makoto Fujimura and Bruce Herman, along with composer Christopher Theofanidis and theologian Jeremy Begbie, have begun a touring exhibition and festival of theology and the arts which reveals this very thing: Eliot’s masterpiece is still able to transcend its era and social location, generating fresh response and inspiring young artists of today.
-Fujimura and Herman have each completed four large works in response to the imagery, emotion, and allusion evoked by Four Quartets, and have collaborated with Christopher Theofanidis in his commissioned musical score entitled At the Still Point.”
-Dr. Begbie has initiated and is actively organizing a scholarly and theological colloquium at Duke University that underscores Eliot’s relevance for this new generation.
+In 2013, Artists Makoto Fujimura and Bruce Herman, along with composer Christopher Theofanidis and theologian Jeremy Begbie, toured an exhibition and festival of theology and the arts which revealed this very thing: Eliot’s masterpiece is still able to transcend its era and social location, generating fresh response and inspiring young artists of today.
+Fujimura and Herman each completed four large works in response to the imagery, emotion, and allusion evoked by Four Quartets, and collaborated with Christopher Theofanidis in his commissioned musical score entitled “At the Still Point.”
+Dr. Begbie organized a scholarly and theological colloquium at Duke University that underscored Eliot’s relevance for this new generation.

 FOUR QUARTETS AND FAITH: WHY ELIOT, WHY PAINTINGS, WHY NOW?